 Get Practicing (In Peace!)
 Today

 Well, what are you waiting for?
-Now that you’re equipped with the necessary knowledge, it’s time to pick up an amp and start practicing.
+Now that you’re equipped with the necessary knowledge of several great practice amp models, it’s time to pick up an amp and start practicing.

 Personally, I’m a big fan of the Fender Mustang lineup, but I was also pleasantly surprised by the Positive Grid Spark.
 Both are tech-savvy amplifiers that deliver a bunch of unique, great-sounding tones.
 User experience isn’t the best on either one, but you’ll be able to figure it out after a few practice sessions.